Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

-# AWS Kinesis
+# Amazon Kinesis

 - Kinesis is a managed alternative to Apache Kafka
 - Great for application logs, metrics, IoT, clickstreams
 - Great for real-time big
 - Data is automatically replicate to 3 AZs
 - Kinesis offers 3 types of services:
-    - Kinesis Streams: low latency streaming ingest at scale
-    - Kinesis Analytics: perform real-time analytics on streams using SQL
+    - Kinesis Streams: capture, process and store data streams
-    - Kinesis Firehose: load streams into S3, Redshift and ElasticSearch
+    - Kinesis Firehose: load streams into AWS data stores (S3, Redshift and OpenSearch)
+    - Kinesis Data Analytics: analyzer data streams with SQL or Apache Flink
+    - Kinesis Video Streams: capture, process and store video streams

-## Kinesis Streams Overview
+## Kinesis Data Streams Overview

 - Streams are divided in ordered shards/partitions
-- Data retention is 1 day by default, can go up to 7 days
+- Data retention is 1 day by default, can go up to 365 days
 - Provides the ability to reprocess, replay data
 - Multiple applications can consume the same stream
 - Provides real-time processing with scale of throughput
 - Once the data inserted in Kinesis, it can not be deleted (immutability)
+- Data that shares the same partition key goes to the same shard (ordering)
+- Producers:
+    - Kinesis SDK
+    - Kinesis Producer Library (KPL)
+    - Kinesis Agent
+    - 3rd party libraries
+- Consumers:
+    - Kinesis SDK
+    - Kinesis Client Library (KCL)
+    - Kinesis Connector Library
+    - Managed consumers: AWS Lambda, Kinesis Data Firehose, Kinesis Data Analytics

+## Kinesis Data Stream Capacity Modes

+- Provisioned mode:
+    - We choose the number of shards provisioned, scale them manually or using the API
+    - Each shard gets 1 MB/s (or 1000 records per second)
+    - Each shard gets 2 MB/s output speed (applicable for classic or fan-out consumer)
+    - We pay per shard provisioned per hour
+- On-demand mode:
+    - We don't need to provision or manage the capacity
+    - Default capacity provisioned (4 MB/s in or 4000 records per second)
+    - Scales automatically based on observed throughput peak during the last 30 days
+    - We pau per stream per hour and data in/out per GB

-## Kinesis Streams Shards
+## Kinesis Data Streams Shards

 - One stream is made of many shards
 - Billing is per shard provisioned, we can have as many shards as we want